SoimanVasile/haystack-generator/README.md

 This tool is specifically built for benchmarking CLI search tools (like grep, ripgrep, or custom Rust implementations) to test their speed, memory usage, and concurrency capabilities.

-⚡ Quick Start
+--- QUICK START ---

 Run the script:
 python3 generate_data.py

 Wait a few seconds:
 It will generate a file named huge_test_file.txt (approx. 70MB by default).

 Benchmark your tool:

-# Search for one of the hidden needles
+Search for one of the hidden needles

 time grep "RUST_IS_FAST" huge_test_file.txt

-⚙️ Configuration
+--- CONFIGURATION ---

 You can fully customize the generator by modifying the constants at the top of generate_data.py.

 File Size

-Adjust the total volume of data:
+Adjust the total volume of data generated:

-# Approx 70MB file
+Approx 70MB file (Default)

 TOTAL_LINES = 10_000
 WORDS_PER_LINE = 1_000

-# Approx 700MB file
+Approx 700MB file (Warning: takes longer to generate)

 TOTAL_LINES = 100_000

 Vocabulary & Search Targets

-VOCAB: Add or remove words from this list to change the "noise" text (e.g., make it look like log data or prose).
+VOCAB: Add or remove words from this list to change the "noise" text (e.g., customize it to look like server logs or prose).

-TARGETS: Modify this list to change the hidden words (needles) you are searching for.
+TARGETS: Modify this list to change the hidden words (needles) you will be searching for later.

 Difficulty Control

-NEEDLE_CHANCE: Adjust the probability of a needle appearing in a line (0.0 to 1.0).
+NEEDLE_CHANCE: Adjust the probability of a needle appearing in a line (value between 0.0 and 1.0).

 1.0: Every line has a needle (100% chance).